r1chardj0n3s/parse/README.rst

 Format Specification
 --------------------

+Do remember that most often a straight format-less {} will suffice where a more complex format specification might have been used.

 Most of the `Format Specification Mini-Language`_ is supported::

    [[fill]align][sign][#][0][width][,][.precision][type]

 The align operators will cause spaces (or specified fill character) to be stripped from the value.
-The alignment character "=" is not yet supported.

-The comma "," separator is not yet supported.

 The types supported are a slightly different mix to the format() types.
 Some format() types come directly over: d, n, f, b, o, h, x and X.